renekreijveld/Watchful.li-sitelist/README.md

 ##Changelog:

 25-aug-2016:
+* Added column toggler to show or hide columns.
 * Added savestate to DataTables.
 * Dropped Foundation version.
 * Added a popup to the website URL showing frontend and administrator links.